How can I find out more information about your support groups and events?

 I’ve signed up to be a volunteer, but I’m terrified of working with a client.
 What if I say or do the wrong thing?

 It’s completely understandable to feel this way if you’re new to being with someone going through a vulnerable time.
 This is an opportunity to practice noticing your reactions.
 Realize that the other person’s situation is a reflection of your own fear.
 It’s all workable.
-Practice fierce compassion and self-compassion.
-And with anything else, the more you dive in, the more you practice, the more the work deepens.
+It’s a practice of awareness and fierce compassion for self and other.
+Like with anything else, the more you dive in, the more you practice, the more the work deepens.
 The world needs more people like you doing this.
-We also offer ongoing training for volunteers (see next question).
+We also provide new volunteers with a mentor and offer ongoing training (see next question).

 Is there ongoing training for volunteers after taking a workshop?

 Yes, we have a closed online volunteer support group where we share client experiences and help navigate next steps as you refine your practice along the way.
-Volunteers are also encouraged to bring in clients they found on their own — that means your client does not have to be assigned by the Project.
-If you are a volunteer and would like to attend, please email email@example.com to be placed on the volunteer support group email list.
+Volunteers are also encouraged to discuss clients they found on their own — that means your client does not have to be assigned by the Project.
+If you are a volunteer and would like to attend, please email email@example.com to be placed on the Volunteer Support Group email list.
+Visit our online calendar to see when the group meets next.
+Lastly, new volunteers are assigned a personal Project mentor when paired with a client given by the Project.